onepub-dev/dcli/doc/dcli-tools-1/dcli-compile.md

 ## Flags:

-### --noclean \| -nc :
+### --noprepare \| -nc :

-stop dcli from running clean before doing a compile.
+stop dcli from running prepare before doing a compile.
 Use this option if you know that you script's dependencies haven't change since the last compile resulting in a faster compile.

 ### --install \| -i :